ebussola/octobercms-feedback/README.md

 ### Channels

-Channels are the way you want to receive and how you want to receive the messages.
+Channels are the way and how you want to receive the messages.

 Each Channel uses a set of configuration.
 Of course it depends on the Channel you want to use.